beginning of content

 If you're suffering from a mental health problem, such as depression, it can be very helpful to tell someone you trust.
 When people understand what you are going through, they can help, by supporting you.

 If you're not sure how to start the conversation, you might find it helpful to talk to a health professional first.
 There are also many mental health resources available.
-They can guide you in the right direction and help you plan what to say.
+They can give you advice and help you plan what to say.

 How do I start the conversation?

-Just thinking about how to start the conversation on your mental health concern can be overwhelming.
+Thinking about how to talk about your mental health concerns can be overwhelming.
 It might be helpful to think about some common do's and don'ts of discussing mental health issues.
-Below are some suggestions for how you can talk to the important people in your life.
+Below are some suggestions for how to talk to the important people in your life.

 How do I tell my employer?